 In some ways spreadsheet programs (like MS Excel) are similar to word processing programs (like MS Word) that you are more likely to have used.
 In both you can: create titles, type sentences and paragraphs, arrange data in rows and columns, format numbers and text, set the margins and orientation of the page, cut, copy, paste.
 But each type of software has frequent tasks that are not so easy to do in the other type.
 Each has its special choices for printing.
 Using a program that is designed for the particular task is worthwhile.

 This set of lessons will teach you to use the most commonly used features in spreadsheet software.
-The directions are based on Microsoft Excel 2007 and 2010.
+The directions are based on Microsoft Excel 2007, 2010, and 2013, which are quite similar.
 What you learn will help you with other spreadsheet programs, too.

 A download dialog will appear.
 Choose "Save this program to a disk" if you want to unzip later.
 Choose Open to let Windows or your own zipping software unzip the files.
 Choose a folder on your hard drive for the extracted files.